iKenndac/Blog/source/_posts/2014-06-27-mac-pro-review-developer-edition.markdown

 Alright, let's get down to some benchmarking!

+{% img center no-border /pictures/mac-pro/clang.png %}

+->*Build* all *the things!
+Activity Monitor wasn't running during benchmark runs, but typical day-to-day apps were (email, Safari, Twitter, etc) to reflect a "normal" environment.*<-

 Since my Mac Pro has 32GB of RAM, I also benchmarked building the projects while using a RAM disk for Xcode's Derived Data folder.
 I didn't do this on the MacBook as 16GB isn't enough to do this with the Large Project.

+*Sidebar: If you're a developer reading this, I made a little command-line tool that simplifies the process of creating a RAM disk, designed to be friendly to being run at startup.
+You can find it [over on my GitHub pages](https://github.com/iKenndac/create-ram-disk).*

-The builds had some Xcode debug build time optimisations applied as described [over here](: http://labs.spotify.com/2013/11/04/shaving-off-time-from-the-ios-edit-build-test-cycle/), and are all debug builds for a single architecture.
+The builds had some Xcode debug build time optimisations applied as described [over here](http://labs.spotify.com/2013/11/04/shaving-off-time-from-the-ios-edit-build-test-cycle/), and are all debug builds for a single architecture.

 <table>
 <thead><td> </td><td>Small Project</td><td>Large Project</td></thead>